AnIdiotsGuide/discordjs-bot-guide/coding-guides/using-audit-logs.md

   // before we do that, lets establish who deleted the message
   // The "type" is how you will be searching through the audit logs.
 Like roles updated or members banned. const executor = await message.guild.fetchAuditLogs({type: 'MESSAGE_DELETE'}).then(audit => audit.entries.first())
+  // Please keep in mind: Discord's audit logs will not log the information if the author of that message deleted it.

 })
 ```